 Scorpio Big-Picture Forecasts for 2014

-Scorpio, here are four different angles on your long-term destiny: my forecasts for you in 2014.
+Scorpio, here are some different angles on your long-term destiny: my forecasts for you in 2014.

 Between 2002 and 2009, Buddhist monk Endo Mitsunaga spent a thousand days meditating as he did a ceremonial walk around Mount Hiei in Japan.
 In 2006, English writer Dave Cornthwaite took 90 days to skateboard across the entire length of Australia, a distance of 3,618 miles.
 The first man's intentions were spiritual, the second man's adventurous.
 The coming months will be prime time for you to contemplate both kinds of journeys, Scorpio.
 The astrological omens suggest that you will generate extra good fortune for yourself by seeking out unfamiliar experiences on the open road.
 To get yourself in the mood, ruminate on the theme of pilgrimage.